Find Trade Colleges

 • Read rolling orders, blueprints, and mill schedules to determine setup specifications, work sequences, product dimensions, and installation procedures.

-Metal and Plastic Rolling Machine Setters, Operators, and Tenders state the following job skills are important in their day-to-day work.
+These are the skills Metal and Plastic Rolling Machine Setters, Operators, and Tenders say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.